chrisoemma/library-api/README.md

 # library-api
 Library management system api

-# How to run projet locally
+# How to run projcet locally

 1.Clone the project to your destination

 2.Run composer install to install all the dependencies needed by the application